Alexander Forbes (neurophysiologist): Early life

 He never became a medical intern and was never licensed to practice medicine.
 For the academic year 1911–1912 on an academic leave of absence, he studied under Charles Sherrington at the University of Liverpool and for a brief time under Keith Lucas at the University of Cambridge.
 In 1912 Forbes returned to Harvard Medical School with "new ideas, new techniques, and new equipment."

+Career

+In Harvard Medical School's Department of Physiology, Forbes was an instructor from 1910 to 1921, an associate professor from 1921 to 1936, and a full professor from 1936 to 1948, retiring as professor emeritus in 1948.